 Authors must submit a statement indicating that the manuscript has not been published previously and will not be submitted to another journal until after notification is received from JCHC.
 The editor assumes that articles from a particular institution are submitted with appropriate approval.
 Authors must disclose real or potential conflicts of interest, including corporate financial or material support.
 The Journal’s editorial policies and instructions for manuscript preparation and submission also are available online at http://www.ncchc.org/ and at http://journals.sagepub.com/home/jcx.

 The corresponding author will receive notice after the manuscript is received.
 Manuscripts are subject to blind peer review by at least two correctional health experts.
 Authors will be notified of the review process results in 3 to 6 months.
 All manuscripts will be edited to conform to JCHC’s standards and style.

 Manuscript Preparation and Submission

 Prepare manuscripts, including references, using the style and standards specified in the Publication Manual of the American Psychological Association, 6th edition (APA).
 Submit the manuscript via SAGE Track http://mc.manuscriptcentral.com/jcx.
 Hard copy and email submissions are not accepted.
-Limit manuscript length to approximately 15 pages or 5,000 words, excluding supporting materials such as figures.
+Manuscripts should be concisely written and limited to approximately 3,000 words, excluding supporting materials such as figures.

 Title page includes names of all authors, their credentials, institutional affiliations, and mailing addresses, as well as phone numbers and email addresses of the lead and corresponding authors (if not the same).
 Omit author names from all subsequent pages.
 Acknowledgments of credit and research support appear in a footnote.
 Information about conflicts of interest appears on a separate page.
 A concise, summary abstract of no more than 125 words precedes the introduction and is followed by four or five keywords.